 The recipe yields about 5 teaspoons of spice.
 You don’t need to use up all the spices.
 Use as much as you need to.
 The rest can be saved for another time or used on a third piece of fish.
 You can also double or quadruple the spices and save yourself some time the next time you make the salmon.
 This is what I do.

 Here are some other ideas for seasonings.
 Just watch out for the salt content.
 Each brand is different:

 The salmon can stick to the bottom if you don’t spray enough oil in the basket.
-If you find it is stuck, use a nonstick spatula to gently move the salmon.
+If you find it stuck, gently move the salmon with a nonstick spatula.
 You can also line the basket with parchment paper or aluminum foil to prevent sticking next time.